 Impact On SEO –

 AMP seems to be a little bit problematic for its users.
-Recently I was reported by few fellow bloggers that Email optin rate was not up to par and the cause was compatibility issues.
+Recently I was reported by a few fellow bloggers that Email optin rate was not up to par and there were some compatibility issues as well.

 Many plugins especially the plugins that we use to create optin forms, banner ads, and other graphics use their custom CSS to style the look.
 AMP seems to make them look ugly and sometimes were not responsive at all due to its own CSS minification.
 Since I myself learned this when my plugin “OptinForms” was not working on the frontend I decided to remove it.

-Over the web, there are several articles but none of them show a beginner friendly and easy way to remove AMP since If not done correctly, You may lose on traffic and rankings, I have written an extensive step by step tutorial on how to remove AMP from WordPress without having any error and SEO conflict.
+Over the web, there are several articles but none of them shows a beginner friendly and easy way to remove AMP.
+Since If not done correctly, You may lose on traffic and rankings, I have written an extensive step by step tutorial on how to remove AMP from WordPress without having any error and SEO conflict.